Masquefa

 Masquefa is a municipality located at the eastern end of the Anoia region, right on the border with Baix Llobregat and Alt Penedès.

-Currently, the municipality has inhabitants spread across the main town center, the village of La Beguda Alta, the residential areas of Can Valls, El Maset, Can Parellada, Can Quiseró, and around twenty scattered farmhouses.
+Currently, the municipality has inhabitants spread across the main town center, the village of La Beguda Alta, the neighborhoods of Can Valls, El Maset, Can Parellada, Can Quiseró, and about twenty scattered farmhouses.

 One of the most notable economic activities has been, and continues to be, viticulture: the cultivation of vines, now protected under the Penedès Designation of Origin, is even linked to the origin of the town's name, which is believed to have Arabic roots and means 'fertile place' (meskéfe).
 The industrialization process also became, for many years, a key factor in the economy and the configuration of the region.
 The old Rogelio Rojo Factory is the main symbol of this period, which was decisive for the town's development.